mk-fg/pretty-yaml/README.rst

 Warning
 -------

-Prime goal of this module is to produce human-readable output that can be easily manipulated and re-used, but maybe with some occasional caveats.
+Prime goal of this module is to produce human-readable output that can be easily diff'ed, manipulated and re-used, but maybe with occasional issues.

-One good example of such "caveat" is that e.g. ``{'foo': '123'}`` might serialize to ``foo: 123``, which for PyYAML would be a bug, as 123 will then be read back as an integer from that, but here it's a feature.

 So please do not rely on the thing to produce output that can always be deserialized exactly to what was exported, at least - use PyYAML directly